ma-kjh/ma-kjh.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
+(This homepage is still under construction.
+Please check back later!)

 Hi, I’m Jeonghyeon, Data Science Ph.D. student at <a href='https://www.seoultech.ac.kr'>SeoulTech</a>, advised by <a href='https://sites.google.com/ds.seoultech.ac.kr/daintlab/members/director?authuser=0'>Prof. Sangheum Hwang</a>.